harkamalsi/Helicopter/README.md

 ### Step 1

-We have chosen task4 Pong game from the first exercise as our base
+We have chosen task4 Pong game from the first exercise as our base, but we also made some changes to collision detection in Helicopter game;
+see the template method implented under step 3.

 ### Step 2